rosscdh/ansible-raspberry-pi/README.md

 # My Raspberry Pi Ansible Playbooks #

 These playbooks will help you setup, provision, tinker and otherwise interfere with your [Raspberry Pi](http://www.raspberrypi.org/)!

+- sudo ansible-galaxy install futurice.supervisor

 Obviously to make use of these playbooks you will need to install [Ansible](http://ansible.com/), which is a commandline tool which enables simple provisioning of remote servers.

 Ansible doesn't require anything to be installed on your remote servers like similar tools such as [Puppet](http://puppetlabs.com/) and [Chef](http://www.getchef.com/chef/) do, as all that is needed for configurations is that you have key based [ssh](http://en.wikipedia.org/wiki/Secure_Shell) access to the remote server.